The barcode reading devices can be connected to the computer by:

 If the device is connected by USB

 interface then it is most probably identified as HID

-device in the Windows system.
+device in the OS Windows.
 It means that the barcode reader acts as standard input device as keyboard.
-From PROMOTIC system point of view, the barcode readers in this mode can also be used, but from practical point of view it is quite difficult.
-The main reason is that in order to write some data into PROMOTIC system a Pmg
+From the PROMOTIC system point of view, the barcode readers in this mode can also be used, but from practical point of view it is quite difficult.
+The main reason is that in order to write some data into the PROMOTIC system a Pmg

 object allowing text entry must be focused in the application (e.g. the PmgString